osvasali/my-coe332-hws/homework02/README.md

 ```bash
 $ python3 readSites.py
 ```
 This will output a summary of what the rover was doing at each leg of the mission.
-The time it took to reach the meteorite and the time it took to take a sample will be displayed for each leg, then the total time for the mission and number of legs will be displayed below that.
+The time it took to travel to the meteorite and the time it took to take a sample will be displayed for each leg; the total time for the mission and number of legs will be displayed below that.